anpato/introduction-to-typescript/README.md

 In this lesson, we learned the basics of TypeScript.
 We went through setting up a basic TypeScript project, `types` and `interfaces`.
 Feel free to look inside of the `advTypesaAndClasses.ts` file for more examples of advanced content.

-To continue your learning, head on over to this video by Scott Tolinski from `leveluptuts`:
+To continue your learning, head on over to this video by `Academind`:
 [TypeScript Course For Beginners](https://www.youtube.com/watch?v=BwuLxPH8IDs)

 ## Resources